-This incredibly luscious No-Bake Vegan Blueberry Cheesecake is made with cashews, coconut cream, blueberries and a hint of lemon.
+This incredibly luscious No-Bake Vegan Blueberry Cheesecake is made with cashews, coconut cream, blueberries, and a hint of lemon.
 It is perfect for an easy, healthy, and mouthwatering dessert!
-If you’re looking for the perfect cheesecake, look no further.
-This, my friends, is it!
+If you’re looking for the perfect cheesecake, look no further because this is it!

 This No-Bake Vegan Blueberry Cheesecake is:

 - EASY TO MAKE!

 If you are new to no-bake desserts, welcome to your newfound love!
 No-bake baking is one of the easiest ways to create mouthwatering desserts.
 In most cases, you simply mix the ingredients together, then transfer them to the fridge or freezer until it is ready for you to enjoy!